Research Synthesis

 76.4% of ChatGPT's top-cited pages were updated within 30 days.
 89.7% were updated in 2025.
 Seer Interactive found that 65% of AI bot crawl hits target content published within the past year, and 50% of Perplexity citations are from 2025 content alone.

-This is not just a correlation.
+Freshness is an active ranking factor.
 Reverse-engineering of ChatGPT's configuration revealed a use_freshness_scoring_profile: true flag that is non-disableable.
-Freshness scoring is an active layer that can override content quality — adding fake publication dates boosted AI visibility by up to 95 rank positions.
+Freshness scoring is an active layer that can override content quality.
+Adding fake publication dates boosted AI visibility by up to 95 rank positions.

 Query Fan-Out: The Invisible Keyword Problem